ember-learn/ember-blog/source/2016-01-23-core-team-face-to-face-january-2016.md

 Of course, some teams are happy to stick with a 1.x version that works for them; we won't be able to get everyone to upgrade to 2.x, at least right away.
-Rather, our goal is that anyone on 1.12 or 1.13 who _wants_ to be on 2.x should have a way to get there.
+Rather, our goal is that anyone on 1.12 or 1.13 who <span style="font-style: italic;">wants</span>
+to be on 2.x should have a way to get there.

 One of the biggest issues we've heard reported is that, while the new